Muhammad-Bilal-MB/push-it-hacktoberfest/README.md

 Here are 2 quick and painless ways to contribute to this project:

 - Add your source file of Python, C++, Java, html, C# or any other language program in respective directory.
-- Add your details to the `Contributors.md` file in `Contributors` folder (Follow the template and don't remove any brackets from the template).
+- Add your details following template of `Contributors.md` file in `Contributors` folder.
+Make a new `.md` file with your name.
+(Follow the template and don't remove any brackets from the template).
 Choose both, make a pull request for your work and wait for it to be merged!!

 # Getting started